Aspects of Jesus

 experience, the basis for this conversion being a private,

-unverifiable supernatural visit from Jesus who struck him blind.
+unverifiable supernatural visit from Yeshua who struck him blind.
 Not

-only is this something that Jesus would never do, but we only have
+only is this something that Yeshua would never do, but we only have

 Paul's relationships: Paul was not